Area High School Soccer Leaders

 Matthew Corliss, Haverhill 2

-*Games missing: Whittier (2), Pinkerton (1), Salem (1), Pelham (1).
+*Stats are current through Friday, Oct.
+4. Games missing: Pentucket (1), Whittier (1), Pinkerton (2), Salem (2), Pelham (1).
 Greater Lawrence and Phillips have not reported scores.

 GIRLS